Full Time Faculty: Rachael Huener, A. Kiarina Kordela, David Martyn, Linda Schulte-Sasse (Chair of German and Russian Studies)

 In order to be accepted into the next higher German language course in the sequence, a student must have received a grade of C- or higher in the previous course.
 For additional information regarding the language requirement, see the college requirements.

 The German Studies department participates in the honors program.
-Eligibility requirements, application procedures and specific project expectations for the German studies department are available either from the department office or the Director of Academic Programs.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 GERM 194 , GERM 294 , GERM 394 , GERM 494

 Recent courses: Existentialism; Modernism/Postmodernism; Exile Literature; Literary Case Studies from Goethe to Kafka, Movies of the Third Reich, Film Theory: From Goebbels to Hollywood, and Critical Theory.
 Many of these courses fulfill the critical theory requirement.
 May be taught in English or in German.
 Offered every year.
 To be announced at registration.
 (4 credits)